giantswarm/fmt/go/errors.md

 matchers which are not exposed to the library users and then using them transform third party errors into [custom errors](#custom-errors) which [can be matched](#matching-errors).
-Custom matchers are written in the `error_internal.go` file.
+Custom matchers are written in the `error_internal.go` file and **they are private**.
 The rest stays as usual.

+**NOTE:** When it is necessary to handle internally matched error it can be converted into one of package errors in `error.go` file.
+The example below shows how it can be done.

 Example of real world `error_internal.go` file in `githubclient` package: